QueensGambit/CrazyAra/README.md

 The following models are available for download.
 By default the model unpacked model should be placed in the same directory as the engine executable.
-The directory can be changed by adjusting the UCI-parameter
+The directory can be changed by adjusting the UCI-parameter `Model_Directory`.

 Model | Policy Loss | Value Loss | Policy Accuracy | Trained on data set | Best suited for
 ---   | ---         | ---        | ---             | ---        | ---